CesBear/CrackingTheCodeInterviewJs/README.md

 # Cracking the Code Interview JS

-This project is to resolve all or most of the problems if possible with Javascript.
+This project is to resolve all or most of the problems if possible with Javascript from the book "Craking the Code interview".
 For testing I am using Jest.